 I have written about the oak grove on Bleecker Street here and here.
 In the latter post, the grove was one of seven Greenwich Village "hidden gems" in and around the NYU superblocks.
 There are 14 oaks growing in the grove most of which are willow oaks (Quercus phellos).
 Northern red oak, pin oak, and a young swamp white oak round out the mix.

 The plaza runs between West 4th and West 3rd Streets.
 Two garden areas bookend the space and are collectively known as the NYU Native Woodland Garden in Schwartz Plaza.
 The northernmost of the gardens was once planted with littleleaf lindens with a fern and wild ginger understory.
-In 2011, the lindens were removed and replaced with American hornbeam or ironwood (Carpinus caroliana).
+In 2011, the lindens were removed and replaced with American hornbeam (Carpinus caroliana).
 You can read my report and see a 2009-2013 photo series.

 Washington Square Park